ccs-amsterdam/r-course-material/tutorials/HuggingFace.md

 Running Large Language Models via the Huggingface API, and learning a bit about APIs on the way
 ================
-Kasper Welbers, Philipp Masuer & Wouter van Atteveldt 2024-01
+Kasper Welbers, Philipp Masur & Wouter van Atteveldt 2024-01

 - [Introduction](#introduction)